How Long Does a Silk Press Last and 5 Tips to Making it Last Longer

 A silk press is a heat-style for women with naturally textured hair.

-The magic of a silk press is that it transforms curly hair into perfectly smooth strands for weeks on end.
-This style may sound a little familiar but don't confuse a silk press with your grandmother's press n' curl.
+The magic of a silk press is that it transforms beautiful, naturally curly hair into perfectly smooth, shiny, and bouncy strands for weeks on end.
+This style may sound familiar but don't confuse a silk press with your grandmother's press n' curl or a simple flat iron.

 Today's silk press is an entirely different process and outcome.
-The results of getting a silk press are something that anyone with any texture will envy, however; Silk presses are not an option on hair that is already chemically relaxed.
-Since relaxed hair is straight, this type of style is considered a regular flat iron.
+The results of getting a silk press are something that anyone with any texture will envy, however; Silk presses are not an option for hair that is already chemically relaxed.
+Since relaxed hair is straight, this style is considered a regular flat iron.

 The primary focus of a silk press is to infuse hydration back into the hair, therefore, allowing the hair to flow freely.
 A silk press is a two-part series that follows a series of steps.
 The first part focuses on moisturizing the hair.